s-a/se/README.md

 ## Unit tests and code coverage

 To run the unit tests and code coverage run `npm test`.
-The coverage report creates an HTML file at `coverage/index.html`
+The coverage report creates an HTML file at `coverage/index.html`.
+This depends on `Task 3: Mock data generator`

 ## Task 1